Ctrl-Alt-Eliteee/Ctrl-Alt-Eliteee/ReadMe.md

 # 💫 About Me:
-🔹 Exploring Edge AI, Machine Learning, and Embedded Systems
+🔹 Exploring Edge AI, Machine Learning, and Embedded Systems.

-🔹 Learning Python, NumPy, Pandas, and Scikit-Learn
+🔹 Learning Python, NumPy, Pandas, and Scikit-Learn.

-🔹 Interested in TinyML, IoT, and Industrial AI Applications
+🔹 Interested in TinyML, IoT, and Industrial AI Applications.

 ## 🌐 Socials: